Trekkers at EBC

 Crossing a glacial moraine, we witness a perfect view of the peaks.
 When we reach “Thukla,” the Partial view of Lobuche greets us.
 Further trekking, the trail leads to the wonder of dreams- the beautiful alpine flora and rare fauna will make it exciting.
 On the way, you can see the memorial statues of the mountain climbers who passed away in this region.

 The hike to Lobuche is inspiring and memorable.
-At an elevation of about 4,940 m ft, Lobuche is approximately 8.5 km South-West of Everest Base Camp.
-We enjoyed a warm dinner on arrival and prepared for another exciting day.
+At an elevation of about 4,940 m ft, Lobuche is approximately 8.5 km southwest of Everest Base Camp.
+On arrival, we enjoyed a warm dinner and prepared for another exciting day.

 Meals: Breakfast, Lunch, and Dinner